itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/lambda.md

 dependency packages
 - Another function could reuse layers

-### AWS Lambda Versions and Aliases
+## AWS Lambda Versions and Aliases

-- When we work on a Lambda function, we work on $LATEST version
+- When we work on a Lambda function, we work on *$LATEST* version
-- When ready to publish, we create a new version
+- When we are ready to publish, we create a new version
 - Versions are immutable (can not change to code, env. variables of anything after a version is published)
 - Versions have increasing number
 - Each version is independent and it gets its own ARN
 - Each version of the lambda can be accessed
 - Alias:
     - Pointer to a Lambda function version
-    - We can defined dev, test prod aliases which can point to different versions
+    - We can defined dev, test, prod aliases which can point to different versions
     - Aliases are mutable
     - Aliases enable Blue/Green deployment by assigning weights to Lambda functions
     - Aliases enable stable configurations of our event triggers/destinations
     - Aliases have their own ARN
     - **Aliases can not reference other aliases!**

-### CodeDeploy
+## CodeDeploy

 - Can help automate traffic shift for Lambda aliases
 - Feature is integrated within SAM framework
+- Traffic shifting methodologies:
     - Linear growth: traffic grows every N minutes until 100%
     - Canary: try X percent then 100%
     - AllAtOnce: immediate (quickest, most dangerous)
     - Rollback: can create pre and post traffic hooks to check the health of the Lambda function

-### AWS Lambda Limits
+## AWS Lambda Limits

 - Execution:
     - Memory: 128MB -  3008MB (64MB increments)